foroozandehgroup/NMR-EsPy/docs/walkthrough.rst

 Now that a frequency filtered signal has been generated, we can begin the estimation routine.
 Before estimating the signal parameters using nonlinear programming (NLP), an initial guess of the parameters is required.
-We derive this guess using :py:meth:`~nmrespy.core.Estimator.matrix_pencil`:
+We can derive this guess using :py:meth:`~nmrespy.core.Estimator.matrix_pencil`:

 .. code:: python3